-Swift is a new technology, developed in the UK, which has been licenced for the general treatment of skin lesions in Podiatry and Dermatology.
-Swift uses microwave energy which is delivered through a special probe applied to the skin to treat the affected tissue.
-If you are a new patient then you will need to have an initial consultation before treatment, so you can get the professionals advise.
+Swift is a new technology, developed in the UK, which has been licensed for the general treatment of skin lesions in Podiatry and Dermatology.
+Swift uses microwave energy which is delivered through a special probe to treat the affected tissue.

 How does it work?